-- A. NOTICE OF ALLEGATIONS.
-VLS has notice of sexual harassment or allegations of sexual harassment when such conduct is reported to the Title IX Coordinator, Deputy Title IX Coordinator, or any official of VLS who has authority to institute corrective measures on behalf of VLS.
-The Associate Dean for Student Affairs and Diversity, the Vice Dean for Students, the Vice President of Finance, the Vice Dean for Faculty, and the Dean are the only individuals with authority to institute corrective measures on behalf of VLS under this policy. - However, all employees are encouraged to report sexual harassment, as defined and prohibited by this policy, to the Title IX Coordinator or Deputy Title IX Coordinator, consistent with the requests of the Complainant. - B. RESPONSE TO A REPORT.
-With or without a Formal Complaint, upon a report of sexual harassment, the Title IX Coordinator or Deputy Title IX Coordinator will promptly contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant's wishes with respect to Supportive Measures, inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint, and explain to the Complainant the process for filing a Formal Complaint. - C. INFORMATION PACKET.
-Upon a receipt of a report of sexual assault, dating violence, domestic violence or stalking, VLS shall provide information that contains procedures to follow if a sex offense, domestic violence, dating violence, sexual assault, or stalking has occurred, including information in writing about- - The importance of preserving evidence as may be necessary to the proof of criminal domestic violence, dating violence, sexual assault, or stalking, or in obtaining a protection order; - b.
+A. NOTICE OF ALLEGATIONS.
+VLGS has notice of sexual harassment or allegations of sexual harassment when such conduct is reported to the Title IX Coordinator, Deputy Title IX Coordinator, or any official of VLGS who has authority to institute corrective measures on behalf of VLGS.
+The Associate Dean for Diversity, Equity, and Inclusion, the Vice Dean for Students, the Vice President of Finance, the Vice Dean for Faculty, the Dean of the Law School, or the Dean of the Graduate School are the only individuals with authority to institute corrective measures on behalf of VLGS under this policy.

+However, all employees are encouraged to report sexual harassment, as defined and prohibited by this policy, to the Title IX Coordinator or Deputy Title IX Coordinator, consistent with the requests of the Complainant.

+- B. RESPONSE TO A REPORT.
+With or without a Formal Complaint, upon a report of sexual harassment, the Title IX Coordinator or Deputy Title IX Coordinator will promptly contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant's wishes with respect to Supportive Measures, inform the Complainant of the availability of Supportive Measures with or without the filing of a Formal Complaint, and explain to the Complainant the process for filing a Formal Complaint. - A. INFORMATION PACKET.
+Upon a receipt of a report of sexual assault, dating violence, domestic violence or stalking, VLGS shall provide information that contains procedures to follow if a sex offense, domestic violence, dating violence, sexual assault, or stalking has occurred, including information in writing about - a.
+The importance of preserving evidence as may be necessary to the proof of criminal domestic violence, dating violence, sexual assault, or stalking, or in obtaining a protection order: - b.
 How and to whom the alleged offense should be reported; - c.
-Options regarding law enforcement and campus authorities, including notification of the option to: - notify proper law enforcement authorities, including on-campus and local police;

-- be assisted by campus authorities in voluntarily notifying law enforcement authorities; and - iii. decline to notify such authorities; - d.
+Options regarding law enforcement and campus authorities, including notification of the option to: notify proper law enforcement authorities, including on-campus and local police; be assisted by campus authorities in voluntarily notifying law enforcement authorities; and decline to notify such authorities; - d.
 Where applicable, their rights and the institution's responsibilities regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court; - e.
 Information about appropriate and available services both at the institution and in the community; and - f.
 Options for, available reasonably available assistance and accommodations and how to request them.

-VLS's information for victims of sexual assault, dating violence, domestic violence and stalking is located in our student handbook or in the student services office, or available from the Title IX Coordinator or Deputy Title IX Coordinator.
+VLGS's information for victims of sexual assault, dating violence, domestic violence and stalking is located in our student handbook or in the student services office, or available from the Title IX Coordinator or Deputy Title IX Coordinator.